sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     }
     ```

-6. Save the changes to the `Customers_OrderCount.js` file.

-7. Switch back to the `Customers_Detail.page` and provide the below information for other properties of the Footer control:
+6. Switch back to the `Customers_Detail.page` and provide the below information for other properties of the Footer control:

     | Property | Value |
     |----|----|